 The Importance of Employer Branding

 Employer branding has been one of the most effective ways to attract and retain the right candidate.
 It is a strategy that is designed to build a brand around a company that would allow it to compete for talent.
+A well-structured employee onboarding can jumpstart employer branding, setting the tone for the company’s culture and values, and ultimately empowering new hires to become strong ambassadors of the brand, contributing to its positive perception in the job market.

 Employer branding should be strong enough in order for a company to be successful in the recruitment process.
 There are many tools for interviewing via video, and recruiters do not need to commute; thus, they have more time for preparation.
 After all, good corporate branding can attract the best candidates and have an impact on your recruitment process.